<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 Scroll Down

-The Open Society University Network and the Graduate Programs in Sustainability at Bard College, in collaboration with faculty at other OSUN institutions, offers the OSUN Certificate in Sustainability and Social Enterprise.
+The Global Higher Education Associations for the 21st Century (GHEA 21) and the Graduate Programs in Sustainability at Bard College, in collaboration with faculty at other GHEA 21 institutions, offers the Certificate in Sustainability and Climate Solutions.
 The Certificate can be earned by undergraduate or graduate students enrolled in participating universities.
-The Certificate is grounded in project-based learning and features a weekly global classroom including students from Bangladesh, Colombia, Kyrgyzstan, Bulgaria, Ghana and the US, among other countries.
-Students also meet locally and in-person with faculty co-instructors to develop their projects.
+The Certificate is grounded in project-based learning and features global classrooms including students from Bangladesh, Kyrgyzstan, Bulgaria, Ghana and the US, among other countries.
+Students also meet locally and in-person with faculty co-instructors to develop their work.

 About the program:

-The core of the program is offered through OSUN Network Collaborative Courses.
-These project-based courses feature a weekly global classroom -- a synchronous global webinar-- with students attending from participating universities worldwide.
-The students also meet weekly in-person with their local co-instructors to drive their course projects.
+The core of the program is offered through GHEA 21 Collaborative Courses.
+These project-based courses feature global classrooms -- synchronous global webinars-- with students attending from participating universities worldwide.
+The course may also meet weekly in-person with their local co-instructors to drive their course projects.
 This means that to earn the certificate, students must be enrolled in a participating university.
-To find out if your university offers access to the OSUN Network Collaborative Courses, please contact ebangood@bard.edu.
+To find out if your university offers access to the GHEA 21 Collaborative Courses, please contact ebangood@bard.edu.

-Students earn the Certificate by completing this course sequence, including at least three courses drawn from:
+Students earn the Certificate by completing this course sequence:

-• Up to one other course designated as a Sustainability and Social Enterprise Certificate Course at an OSUN institution.
+• Two other course designated as a Sustainability and Climate Solutions Certificate Course at a GHEA 21 institution.

 See the Course Descriptions Below.